Finding aid created by: ASE

 Adapted from Artists of Cape Ann: A 150 Year Tradition by Kristian Davies

-Memorabilia (Boxes 1-3) encompasses an exhibition award from the Carnegie Institute (1926), an exhibition receipt (1960), two photographs of Kuehne on the grounds outside his studio (1962), and printed material.
-Articles and reviews (1912-1936), a book about Kuehne and his artwork by A. E. Gallatin, newspaper clippings (1913-1938), and exhibition catalogs and invitations (1918-1961) comprise Printed material.
+Printed material consists of articles and reviews (1912-1936), a book about Kuehne and his artwork by A. E. Gallatin, newspaper clippings (1913-1938), and exhibition catalogs and invitations (1918-1961).

-Access Restrictions: Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.
+Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

 Persons